How to Create a Local Administrator User Account in Windows 11

 New standard local user account

-To change this, you will need to click on the Change account type button, select Administrator from the dropdown choices, and click the OK button.
+To change this, you will need to click on the Change account type button next to the new profile.
+A small dialog box will appear on your screen.
+Select Administrator from the dropdown choices, and click the OK button to save the changes.

 Change account to an administrator